Asymptotic distribution of least squares estimators for linear models with dependent errors : regular designs: Introduction

 Wu and Liu \cite{wuspectraldensity} considered the problem of estimating the spectral density for a large class of short-range dependent processes.
 They proposed a consistent estimator for the spectral density, and gave some conditions under which the centered estimator satisfies a Central Limit Theorem.
 These results are based on the asymptotic theory of stationary processes developed by Wu \cite{wudependence}.
 This framework enables to deal with most of the statistical procedures from time series, including the estimation of the spectral density.
 However the class of processes satisfying the $\mathbb{L}^{2}$ "physical dependence measure" introduced by Wu is included in the class of processes satisfying Hannan’s condition.
 In this paper, we prove the consistency of an estimator of the spectral density of the error process under Hannan’s condition.
 Compared to Wu’s precise results on the estimation of the spectral density (Central Limit Theorem, rates of convergence, deviation inequalities), our result is only a consistency result, but it holds under Hannan’s condition, that is for most of short-range dependent processes.

-Finally, we use these general results to modify the usual Fischer tests in cases where $(\epsilon_{i})_{i \in \mathbb{Z}}$ and the design verify the conditions of Hannan, and we perform simulations with different models.
-For these simulations, we need to choose how many covariance terms have to be estimated.
-In this paper this number is chosen by considering only the autocovariance graph of the residuals.
-Developing a data driven criterion would be more satisfying.
-This is probably a very difficult question in such a general context; for this reason it is left out of the scope of the present paper.

 The paper is organized as follows.
-In Section $2$, we recall Hannan’s Central Limit Theorem for the least square estimator, and we define the class of « regular designs » (we also give many examples of such designs).
+In Section $2$, we recall Hannan’s Central Limit Theorem for the least squares estimator, and we define the class of « regular designs » (we also give many examples of such designs).
 In Section $3$, we focus on the estimation of the spectral density of the error process under Hannan's condition.
-In Section $4$, some examples of stationary processes satisfying Hannan's condition are presented.
-Finally, Section $5$ is devoted to the correction of the usual Fischer tests in our dependent context, and some simulations are realized.
+Finally, some examples of stationary processes satisfying Hannan's condition are presented in Section $4$.